Lucas-sacb/Airplane-Servo-Torque-Estimator/README.md

 ### The Golden Rule: Safety Margin
 The results are a **theoretical minimum**.
 Real-world factors like linkage friction, propeller wash, and aggressive maneuvers will increase the required torque.

-**Always choose a servo with a rating of 1.5x to 2x the estimated torque.** For example, if the script estimates 5 kg-cm, you should choose a servo rated for 7.5 kg-cm to 10 kg-cm.
+**Always choose a servo with a rating of 1.2x to 1.5x the estimated torque.** For example, if the script estimates 2.22 kg-cm, you should choose a servo rated for 2.66 kg-cm to 3.33 kg-cm.

 ### Ailerons vs. Elevator
 * **Ailerons:** The calculation is for a **single aileron**.
 You will need **two servos**, each meeting the calculated torque requirement.